 PRP injection therapy in Melbourne is considered very safe, since it is your own blood being injected back into your body, not a foreign substance that you can react to.
 There is no allergic reaction risk to PRP injection therapy, which means very safe, effective treatments.
-Some people can’t have PRP injection therapy, so if you aren’t sure, talk to your dermatologist.
+As however, as with all treatments some people may not be suitable for PRP injection therapy, so if you aren’t sure, talk to your dermatologist.

-Contact us to arrange a consultation to discuss how PRP treatment could change you for the better.
+Contact us to arrange a consultation to discuss how PRP treatment could help with your condition, healing or skin journey.